nam178/MembershipAPI/README.md

 To satisfy the requirements, the API was implemented with OAuth authentication, in which:

-- Each tenant applications (The OAuth clients) is assigned with a **OAuth ID** and **OAuth Secret**.
+- Each tenant application (The OAuth clients) is assigned with an **OAuth ID** and an **OAuth Secret**.
-- Tenant applications can create new user by calling the endpoint `POST /api/register`, using the ID and Secret above to authenticate.
+- Tenant applications can create new user by calling `POST /api/register`, using the ID and Secret above to authenticate.
-- To make other API calls (update password, activate user, etc.) on the user's behalf, tenant applications must first request access token `GET /api/auth`, passing its ID and secret (using HTTP Basic Authentication) along with **username** and **password** (as query string) they collect from the user.
+- To make other API calls (update password, activate user, etc.) on the user's behalf, tenant applications must first request access token `GET /api/auth`, passing its ID and secret (using HTTP Basic Authentication) along with the **username** and **password** (as query string) they collect from the user.
 - The application should be deployed over HTTPS, however for the simplicy of this demo HTTP is used.

 # Build, run and test the API